 Every woman is uniquely beautiful.
 However, many women struggle with certain aspects of their appearance that they wish to improve for cosmetic reasons or to relieve discomfort.
 The labiaplasty is a female genital plastic surgery that has been growing in popularity in recent years.

 According to the American Society of Plastic Surgery (ASPS), over 10,000 women had the labiaplasty procedure in 2017.
 This cosmetic surgery reshapes and resizes the labia minora and majora, or the inner and outer lips of the vagina.
 It’s often done to alleviate physical discomfort from enlarged labia and emotional stress during intimacy.

 The labiaplasty is intricate plastic surgery, and only a board-certified plastic surgeon should perform the procedure.
 If you’re interested in a labiaplasty, please contact Dr. Young in Kansas City today at (913) 341-2188 to schedule your initial consultation.
-Advanced Cosmetic Surgery serves patients in surrounding areas of Kansas and Missouri including Leawood and Leawood.
+Advanced Cosmetic Surgery serves patients in surrounding areas of Kansas and Missouri including Leawood.